Ding34/summer-coding/README.txt

 learn what is github, and create an account on it

-3. create your first git project on github
+3. create your first git project "summer-coding" on github

-- create your first git project on github
+- create your first git project named "summer-coding" on github
 - send me your project git address

+4. complete 5 programming questions in the book and commit them to github